Clean Energy Program

 - Accelerate large-scale adoption of electric vehicles and the infrastructure to support them; and

-- Support state efforts to establish a price on carbon in order to build momentum toward a federal carbon pricing policy
+- Support state and regional efforts to establish a price on carbon in order to build momentum toward a federal carbon pricing policy.

 You can learn more about this opportunity by visiting the funder's website.